leangjia/blender_docs/manual/advanced/appendices/rotations.rst

 components are called, in Blender, X, Y, Z and W.

 When rotating interactively in quaternion mode, the so called norm (length) of the quaternion will remain constant.
+By definition, the norm of a quaternion equals 1.0.
+When you select the quaternion mode in Blender, the XWZW components describe a 1.0 norm quaternion.

 .. note::